narassystem/narassystem/README.md

 ## 🌱 Background

-Originally from a communication, safeguarding, and human development background, now applying these perspectives to AI interaction and alignment research.
+Originally from leadership, safeguarding, communication, and human development practice, now applying these perspectives to AI interaction, governance, and developmental alignment research.

 Recently completed the Google Project Management Certificate by Google & Coursera, with focus areas including: